Inflammatory Syndrome In Kids With COVID-19 Explained

 How common is it?

 It’s rare.
-But more than 180 cases have been confirmed in 17 states and Washington D.C., CBS News reports.
-Doctors in Montreal have seen about 15 to 20 cases, reports the CBC.
+But more than 180 cases have been confirmed in 17 states and Washington DC, CBS News reports.
 There are also more than 50 cases in Europe.
-So far in New York, at least three children have died, as the state's Governor Andrew Cuomo reported on Saturday.
+So far In New York, at least three children have died, as the state's Governor Andrew Cuomo reported on Saturday.
 One teen in England also passed away — a 14-year-old boy — according to a study in the Lancet journal.

 How is it treated?

-Many doctors are treating it similarly to Kawasaki disease, with intravenous immunoglobulin, Dr. Greenhow says.
-They’re also using steroids and antibiotics, as well as extra oxygen they’d take in through a mask, or — in the most serious cases — a ventilator, The Times reports.

-Dr. Greenhow says that pediatricians from different specialties are coming together to treat kids presenting with this syndrome and are taking it very seriously.
-So, there might be a pediatric cardiologist, a rheumatologist, and an infectious disease expert on your child's team.
+Greenhow says that paediatricians from different specialties are coming together to treat kids presenting with this syndrome and are taking it very seriously.
+So, there might be a paediatric cardiologist, a rheumatologist, and an infectious disease expert on your child's team.

 Advertisement